rhcarvalho/shenmeci/README.md

         "Port": 8080
       },
       "StaticPath": "static/",
-      "CedictPath": "dict/cedict_1_0_ts_utf-8_mdbg.txt.gz",
+      "CedictPath": "dict/cedict_1_0_ts_utf-8_mdbg.txt.gz"
-      "MongoURL": "localhost"
     }

-Make sure MongoDB is running and you have a new version of the SQLite library.
+Make sure you have a new version of the SQLite library.
 Start Shenmeci:

     $ shenmeci -config path/to/config.json